dgoldman0/gopherAI/README.md

 ---

-_This is a living document and will continue to be updated as the project evolves.
-For more detailed information about the system architecture, usage guidelines, and contribution guidelines, please refer to our [documentation](/link_to_docs)._
+_This is a living document and will continue to be updated as the project evolves._